 Draw a line down the middle of the board.
 Draw sports of your choice, relevant to your pupils either side of the line.
 For example, draw a tennis racket and a baseball bat on the left and a swimming pool and a football on the right.
 Stick on paper pictures if you prefer.
 Name a sport and tell the children to stick out either their left or right arm to indicate which side of the line the picture is.

 Say the words slowly once each and have the children stick out either a left arm or a right arm.
 This is a check to make sure everyone has understood the game.
 Now start saying the words quite quickly but not so fast the children get lost.
 Gradually accelerate.

-The fun is all in the pace of the game and keeping pupils on their toes.
-If you say each word slowly, then wait till every child is sticking out the correct arm, it will be totally boring.
+The fun is all in the pace and keeping pupils on their toes.
+If you say each word slowly, then wait until every child sticks out the correct arm, it will be totally boring.
 Those pupils who make some errors will still be hearing the words over and over again anyway.
 Make sure you call out words on the same side as well as alternating sides so the children never know which arm it will be.

 Then add in two more words and play with 6 words.
 Repeat words you see children don’t know so well more often.

 The whole game should take five to six minutes from start to finish and should be played in silence.

 Spread sports flashcards around the room.
 Perhaps get the kids to help you, so ask 8 children to take a picture and stick it on a wall, so you have pictures all around the classroom.